obsiwitch/sdmap/readme.md

 ![sticker](https://i.imgur.com/DHEOmFD.png)

 A [sticker](https://i.imgur.com/DHEOmFD.png) can be generated and [printed](https://i.imgur.com/a7Mk0GY.jpg) for the virtual keyboard on the left trackpad.
 It's a simple solution that didn't require me to develop a GUI.
-I printed the sticker on photo paper, pierced holes from the back of the paper to create bumps for tactile feedback, and glued it.
+I printed the sticker on photo paper and glued it on the trackpad.
+The controller vibrates to provide feedback when the user moves their finger between cells.

 ~~~sh
 sdmap-sticker > sticker.html